Johann Sebastian Bach – Leipzig's music director and St. Thomas choirmaster

 In addition, he also served at the "director musices" (musical director) of the city, and organised many secular events.
 He was head of the Collegium musicum, an association for professional artists and musical students, for many years.
 He was also invited to organ exams in many cities, where he had a chance to show off his virtuoso skills.

 Many of the choirmaster's important compositions were created in Leipzig, including several years worth of sacred cantatas, the St. John and St. Matthew passions, the Christmas Oratorio, the Art of Fugue and the Mass in B minor.
 Since the 19th century, Leipzig has been home to many efforts around the exploration and interpretations of Bach's compositions.
 Several institutions, associations and competitions have been created around this work.

-In the footsteps of Luther and Bach
+Follow in the footsteps of Luther and Bach

+Many of Luther's hymns used by Johann Sebastian Bach as the basis for polyphonic choral settings and organ arrangements, still to this day hold their charm.
 Discover even more connections between the work of Bach and Luther in this flyer.